Deputy's acquittal in Parkland school massacre case shows holes in the law

 Peterson would stay next to the alcove for 40 minutes, long after the shooting had stopped, Cruz had fled and other officers charged inside.

-Eight days later, then-Sheriff Scott Israel, who was under political pressure for the shooting, said his video review of Peterson's actions made him "sick."
+Eight days later, then-Sheriff Scott Israel, who was under political pressure for the shooting, said his video review of Peterson’s actions made him “sick.”
 Peterson retired and was then retroactively fired.
-Israel was also fired 11 months later by Florida Gov. Ron DeSantis shortly after he took office.
+Israel was also fired 11 months later by Florida Gov. Ron DeSantis.

 Peterson’s attorney, Mark Eiglarsh, has said Israel’s comments unjustly set the community against his client.
 He said Israel never spoke to Peterson to get his side, though they had been friends.